Decision-Driven Semantic Object Exploration for Legged Robots via Confidence-Calibrated Perception and Topological Subgoal Selection: Experiments

-\subsubsection{\textbf{Real-World Experiments}}
+\subsubsection{\textbf{Real-world Experiments}}

-We further deploy our system on a Unitree Go1 quadruped and conduct experiments in five real-world environments: office, showroom, laboratory, living room, and outdoor garden.
-Fig.~\ref{real-world} shows typical robot trajectories and the corresponding semantic-probabilistic maps.
-The graphs indicate that the robot incrementally expands its semantic knowledge and converges to the correct target node when perception succeeds.
+We further deploy the system on a Unitree Go1 quadruped robot and evaluate it in five real-world environments.
+Fig.~\ref{real-world} shows representative robot trajectories and the corresponding semantic topological maps, where the robot incrementally expands semantic memory and converges toward task-relevant targets.
+Quantitative results are also reported in Table~\ref{tab:nav_results}.
+Compared to simulation, performance decreases due to perception noise, motion blur, and illumination variations; however, the framework consistently completes object exploration tasks across diverse indoor and outdoor settings, demonstrating the robustness of the proposed decision-driven exploration mechanism in real-world deployment.

-The quantitative results are summarized in Table~\ref{tab:real_results}.
-Performance generally decreases compared to simulation due to real-world perception noise, motion blur, and challenging illumination.
-The highest performance is observed in the showroom scene (SR $50\%$ and SPL $32.6\%$), which features wide corridors and clear visibility of the quadruped robot target.
-The most challenging environment is the living room, where heavy clutter and occlusions lead to the lowest SR ($30\%$) and SPL ($21.4\%$).